Higher-order derivatives of first-passage percolation with respect to the environment: Variance decomposition

-The higher sum will be first re-organized.
-Let $\mathcal F$ be the family of those subsets of $W$ that have cardinality at least $k$.
+We now prove Theorem \ref{thm|BoundRemainder} that was stated in the introduction. \begin{proof}[Proof of Theorem \ref{thm|BoundRemainder}] Let $\mathcal F$ be the family of those subsets of $W$ that have cardinality at least $k$.
 Let us introduce some notation that will simplify the writing.
 We will denote by $\mathcal I_T$ the set of all subsets of $W$ that contain $T$, i.e.